 Contrary to what your in-laws might be telling you, babies don’t just cry for no reason, or in an attempt to manipulate you.
 It’s just not what they do.

 Your baby simply cannot speak your language, so when he cries, your baby is doing his hardest to communicate his needs to you.
-Crying out for his mamma or dada ensures his survival.
+Crying out for his mama or dada ensures his survival.
 It could be that he’s hungry (even if he only just finished a feed), tired, has gas, is too warm, or simply wants to be close enough to smell your reassuring scent.

 Some babies are said to be suffering from colic, a condition characterised by excessive and frequent crying in an otherwise healthy baby.
 You might like to read BellyBelly’s article on colic for more information.

 #2: “You’re Doing A Really Great Job!”

-It may not feel like it right now, but you ARE doing a great job.
-Please don’t take your baby’s tears as a personal attack on your parenting ” you haven’t failed, you’re not a terrible mother, and your baby certainly isn’t crying out for a new parent!
+It may not feel like it right now, but you are doing a great job.
+Please don’t take your baby’s tears as a personal attack on your parenting.
+You haven’t failed, you’re not a terrible parent, and your baby certainly isn’t crying out for a new parent!

 #3: “I’m Not Old Enough To Self Soothe”

-Young babies simply do not have the ability to self-soothe ” it’s not a skill that babies are born with.
+Young babies simply do not have the ability to self-soothe – it’s not a skill that babies are born with.
 It must be learnt over time, with love and patience.

 Some people believe the best way to teach a baby to self-soothe is to leave them crying, but studies have found this to be false.
-In fact, leaving a baby to cry not only makes him panic and feel anxious, but it teaches him not to depend on others ” why bother when no-one will answer his cries of help anyway?
+In fact, leaving a baby to cry not only makes him panic and feel anxious, but it teaches him not to depend on others – why bother when no-one will answer his cries of help anyway?